 Many businesses invest a large portion of their capital in purchasing inventory.
 Retail companies, in particular, typically have over 70% of their current assets tied up in inventory.
 But business owners must ensure they are fully stocked to compete with other businesses.

 So, funds from emergency loans allow businesses to purchase the inventory they need even when they're experiencing cash flow gaps.
-Emergency loans also help companies recover from disasters like floods, fires, and other devastating circumstances.
+They're also useful when suppliers suddenly raise prices or certain items become harder to source.
+In those situations, businesses can use fast funding to buy stock in bulk and stabilize their operating expenses.

 Marketing and Advertising